lsst-ts/tssw_developer_guide/doc/conda/conda.rst

 What about applications that integrate with the LSST Science Pipeline(LSP)?
     DM has agreed to support that software becoming conda packages.

+:doc:`Move onto adding a Jenkinsfile for building your conda recipe <jenkins-conda>`.

 Sources
 =======
 * https://docs.conda.io/projects/conda-build/en/latest/